Presenter: Dr Robert Neimeyer, Dr Phyllis Kosminsky, Dr Paul Boelen, Dr Sheldon Solomon and Dr Emmy van Deurzen

 Webinar Overviews

-the death of a parent, caregiver, sibling, grandparent or friend, you may have wondered how to support them.
+If you know a child who has experienced the death of a parent, caregiver, sibling, grandparent or friend, you may have wondered how to support them.
 This guidebook presents simple, practical suggestions drawn from the experiences of thousands of grieving children and teens about what helps and what doesn’t.
 Learn what to expect from grieving children at different ages, how to provide safe outlets for children to express their thoughts and feelings, and how to support them during...
 Details

 Trauma recovery is tricky; however, there are several key principles that can help make the process safe and effective.
 8 Keys to Safe Trauma Recovery: Take-Charge Strategies to Empower Your Healing gives self help readers, therapy clients, and therapists alike the skills to understand and implement eight keys to successful trauma healing.